andrea-green/andrea-green/README.md

 ## I am a passionate and creative full stack software engineer with a healthcare background.

 - 🌱 I studied at AppAcademy and Seattle University.
-- 💬 Ask me about software engineering or knitting.
+- 💬 Ask me about software engineering,cooking, or knitting.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/andrea-green-201146245/)
-- :cherry_blossom:Fun fact: I love to knit! 🧶

 ## Languages and Tools: